Quick/Quick/README.md

 ### Automatic Optional Unwrapping

-When passing an optional to an expectation there is no need to unwrap the variable using a trailing `!`: Quick will do that for you.
+When passing an optional to an expectation, there's no need to unwrap the variable using a trailing `!`: Quick does that for me.

 ```swift
 var optVal: Int?